biolink/biolink-model/docs/affects_splicing_of.md

-# Slot: affects splicing of
+# Type: affects splicing of

 holds between a molecular entity and an mRNA where the action or effect of the molecular entity impacts the splicing of the mRNA

 URI: [biolink:affects_splicing_of](https://w3id.org/biolink/vocab/affects_splicing_of)

 ## Domain and Range